yh382/F1-Tenth-Duke/configuring_nx.rst

 4. Select components you want.

-If your board have enough storage space, I recommand you to CUDA, which is necessary for localization in map.
-If the storage space is limmited in your board,just selet Jetson OS.
-No worries.
-Later, you can expand storage space with SSD.
+If your board have enough storage space, we recommand you to install CUDA kit as well, which is necessary for SLAM.
+If you are using Jetson NX like us, please only install Jetson OS in this step.
+We will tell you how to expand your memory via SSD in following step. *Please Don't Try Even You Have 16GB*

         .. figure:: Images/STEP02.jpg
                 :align: center